 The critically endangered North Atlantic right whale is one of the rarest whale species in the world.
 Once heavily hunted, the North Atlantic right whale has not recovered from the pressure of historic whaling.
-Fewer than 500 of these whales remain.
+Around 500 of these whales remain.

 Vulnerable to vessel strikes and entanglement in fishing gear, this species suffers mortality from human activities.
 Its recovery is threatened by low reproduction, habitat loss, disease and environmental contaminants.
 Solutions to reduce human impact on right whales exist, but implementation remains a challenge.